nsgundy/ng-mock-structural-directive-inheritance-issue/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.8.

 Run `npx ng test --browsers=ChromeHeadless` to execute the unit tests via [Karma](https://karma-runner.github.io).
-You should see one test fail, unless you comment out the one place where `ng-mocks` is used in `src/app/some-header.directive.spec.ts`.
+This branch contains a workaround to the issue seen on the main branch.